1,000+ Opportunities

 Find similar grantsURL is blocked by CAPTCHA for automated access.
 Search results confirm the JTIP page exists at mn.gov/deed and program information is current as of October 2025.
 No specific deadline; appears to be ongoing.

 Job Training Incentive Program is sponsored by Minnesota Department of Employment and Economic Development (DEED) / CareerForce.
-The Job Training Incentive Program provides grants directly to new or expanding businesses located in Greater Minnesota for the purpose of training workers as quickly and efficiently as possible.
+Provides grants to new or expanding businesses in Greater Minnesota to train workers quickly and efficiently.

 Get alerted about grants like this